Customize using configuration files

 Apply changes to new Citrix Receiver users

 If the $HOME/.ICAClient/wfclient.ini file does not exist, wfica creates it by copying $ICAROOT/config/wfclient.template.
-When you make changes to this template file, they apply to all future new Citrix Receiver users.
+When you change this template file, the changes apply to all future new Citrix Receiver users.

 Apply changes to all connections for particular users